 Those who struggle with eating disorders face an enormous amount of challenges in their everyday lives.
 The emotional and psychological anguish that comes from the presence of an eating disorder can feel like it is too much to bear.
 Sadly, eating disorders often do not occur on their own, as individuals with an eating disorder like anorexia or bulimia tend to battle one or more co-occurring conditions at the same time.
 Additionally, and unfortunately, it is not uncommon for individuals who are suffering from eating disorders to engage in self-harming behaviors.
 The presence of self-harm alongside of eating disorders can be extremely dangerous, and even deadly.
 Thankfully, relief from these disorders can be found at professional treatment and rehab centers specializing in eating disorders and co-occurring self-harm.

-At Carolina House, located in North Carolina and servicing South Carolina and surrounding states, we know just how complicated eating disorders can be.
+At Carolina House, located in North Carolina and also serving South Carolina and surrounding states, we know just how complicated eating disorders can be.
 We understand that for those who are afflicted with this condition, getting better can seem impossible.
 We also understand that when the compulsion to self-harm is also plaguing an individual, his or her mental and physical wellbeing can suffer tremendously.
 Therefore, at Carolina House, we provide many different treatment and rehab options at our center for eating disorders and self-injury to help individuals on a mental, physical, and spiritual level so that they can obtain the recovery they need to live happily and healthily.